Our values, goals and operations are laid out in detail in our primary and secondary rules, excerpts of which follow:

 - To meet all housing-related accessibility needs of its members.

 - To pro-actively challenge the exploitative housing conditions that many non-homeowners currently experience.
 In particular (but not limited to) the parasitic relationship between profit-driven landlords and tenants.
 As such we will promote housing co-ops as a viable alternative to homeownership or conventional renting arrangements.
+In addition, we will foster the growth of new housing co-ops, as far as it is viable.

 - To promote the values of social change, emancipatory decision-making and opposition to all oppression.